Martin Durkin (director): The Great Global Warming Swindle

 Durkin responded by claiming that global warming had stopped, and concluded with, "Never mind a bit of irresponsible film-making.
 Go and fuck yourself."
 Durkin later apologised for his language, saying that he had sent the e-mails when tired and had just finished making the programme, and that he was "eager to have all the science properly debated with scientists qualified in the right areas."

-The film was awarded the Best Documentary trophy at the Io Isabella film festival and was shortlisted for the Best Documentary prize in the British television industry's 2008 Broadcast Awards.
 An official judgement issued on 21 July 2008 by the British media regulator Ofcom found that the programme "did not fulfill obligations to be impartial and to reflect a range of views on controversial issues".
 It upheld complaints by Sir David King that his views had been misrepresented, and Carl Wunsch, on the points that he had been misled as to its intent, and that the impression had been given that he agreed with the programme's position on climate change.
 However, the regulator said that because "the link between human activity and global warming... became settled before March 2007" the audience was not "materially misled so as to cause harm or offence".
 Ofcom declined to rule on the accuracy of the programme, saying: "It is not within Ofcom's remit or ability in this case as the regulator of the 'communications industry' to establish or seek to adjudicate on 'facts' such as whether global warming is a man-made phenomenon".

 The movie has also been criticized for presenting only one Total Solar Irradiance (TSI) reconstruction, Hoyt and Schatten (1993), which has been unequivocally discredited due to flawed analysis.
 The apparent agreement between the HS93 TSI reconstruction and Earth's temperature record is now recognized as an artifact of flawed methodology.
 Consequently, the movie's claim that solar variability can explain the recent increase in global temperatures is invalid.